Terry stop: Racial disparities

-Police officers may develop schemas after continuously being exposed to certain environments, like high crime minority neighborhoods, which can lead to their association of crime with race instead of suspicious behavior.
+Police officers may develop schemas after continuously being exposed to certain environments, like high-crime minority neighborhoods, which can lead to their association of crime with race instead of focusing on suspicious behavior.
 Officers who have been in the police force for longer are more likely to have suspicions based on non-behavioral reasons.
-Even forms of American culture that perpetuate negative stereotypes such as blacks being violent can cause those who consume them to associate black people with these stereotypes, even if they do not believe them, making implicit bias a possible factor in arrests.
-Black and Hispanic people are more likely to be targeted, and are more likely to be stopped than their population and relative crime rates suggest.
+Forms of American culture that perpetuate negative stereotypes, such as black people being violent or white people committing white-collar crimes, can theoretically cause people to act on these stereotypes, even if they do not believe them, making implicit bias a possible factor in arrests.
+Some argue that Black and Hispanic people are more likely to be targeted and are more likely to be stopped than population and relative crime rates might suggest.

-Terry stop regulations vary per area.
-Areas with high crime, like public housing, require less evidence for someone to be stopped.
-Because more black and Hispanic people tend to live there, they will be stopped more often.
+Terry stop regulations vary by area.
+Areas with high crime, such as public housing, might require less evidence for someone to be stopped.
+This places the inhabitants of the area at greater risk for detainment.
 In areas that are perceived to have high crimes, more police are deployed, which results in higher arrest rates, which are then used to justify more policing.
-When controlling for location based stops, Goel found that white people were more likely to have a weapon than black or Hispanic people.
-Grogger and Ridgeway found that the same proportion of racial groups were stopped during the day and at night, suggesting that stop decisions were not based on the physical appearance of the driver.
-However, when it came to the post stop outcomes, black people were more likely to be held longer.
-With regards to marijuana, white people were 50% more likely to be dismissed on the charge, in comparison to black people.
-The National Research Council states that “more research is needed on the complex interplay of race, ethnicity, and other social factors in police-citizen interactions.”
+When controlling for location-based stops, one study found that white people were more likely to have a weapon than are black or Hispanic people.
+Another study determined that the same proportion of racial groups were stopped during the day and at night, suggesting that stop decisions were not based on the physical appearance of the driver.
+However, the study was interpreted to suggest that black people are more likely to be detained for longer periods of time.
+The National Research Council states that "more research is needed on the complex interplay of race, ethnicity, and other social factors in police-citizen interactions."